 Starry Campion is a nice erect native perennial growing in the open woods, up to 20 inches in height, and usually unbranched except in the inflorescence.
 The stem may have fine hair.

 The Flowers have a green calyx that is obscurely 10-veined, with 5 teeth on the upper rim, sparsely hairy, bell-shaped, becoming more ovoid and triangular after fertilization.
 The individual flowers are 3/4 inch wide when open with a white corolla 2x longer than the calyx with 5 petals that have frilly or deeply fringed lobes.
 Flowers are perfect - stamens number 10 as in most Silenes; they have white filaments with yellowish anthers and are the length of the petals.
-There are 3 white styles.
-The three styles are branched and protrude beyond the petals.
+There are 3 white styles from a 3-chambered ovary.
+The styles are branched and protrude beyond the petals.
 The flowers open early in the day, are open during the day, but may close in the afternoon.
 Flower stalks are also subtended by one or two pairs of small bracts.

 Seed: Fertile flowers mature to a ovoid seed capsule that has 3 broad 2-cleft teeth at the top, giving the appearance of 6 teeth.
 When the numerous seeds are mature, these teeth reflex and the seeds are shaken out by the wind.
 Seeds are dark brown, kidney shaped with a rough surface.

 Habitat: Starry Campion grows from a taproot and being perennial, older plants can send up multiple stems.
 Otherwise, it propagates from seed.
 It grows in partial sun in woods and clearings having moderate to dry moisture conditions.